canorve/GALFITools/docs/howto.rst

 -------------------

-**GALFITools: How to use**
+**GALFITools: Usage Guide**
 ============================

-GALFITools is a set of routines that aids the GALFIT's user to create masks, psf, compute sky, create initial parameters, analyze GALFIT output, mult-gaussian expansion.

-After GALFITools installation, a set of shell-routines will be available in your bash (or zsh).
-In this page, it is explained everyone of those routines.
+GALFITools constitutes a collection of specialized routines aimed at facilitating the utilization of GALFIT.
+The toolkit encompasses a spectrum of routines, spanning from mask creation, Point Spread Function (PSF) creation, Multi-gaussian expansion, sky computation, initial parameter estimation, to the comprehensive analysis of GALFIT's output.

+Upon successful installation of GALFITools, an ensemble of shell routines becomes seamlessly accessible through your bash (or zsh) environment.
+The subsequent discourse elucidates the function and operation of each of these routines.

-Explanation of the parameters of each  routine can be displayed with the "-h"  option.
+For an enhanced comprehension of the intricacies of each routine, a explanation of their respective parameters can be summoned through the deployment of the "-h" option.

-This How-To is divided in five sections: GALFIT input, GALFIT output, MGE, Sim, Sky

-**NOTE**: For all the routines involving a Ds9 region input, it must be saved as image (or physical) coordinates.
-DO NOT save it as wcs coordinates.
+The instructional material presented herein is structured into five distinct sections, each devoted to a specific facet of GALFIT's application.
+These sections are delineated as follows: GALFIT Input, GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation (Sim), and Sky Computation.

+**Note**: It is paramount to underscore that routines necessitating the utilization of a Ds9 region input mandate its conservation in image
+(or physical) coordinates.
+It is imperative to refrain from saving this input in the World
+Coordinate System (WCS) coordinates, in order to ensure functionality.

 **GALFIT INPUT**